QuantumOfVacuum/kylebebak.github.io/_posts/2015-12-21-music-and-tech.md

 ---

 In 1970 soul was [Al Green](http://www.robertchristgau.com/xg/music/green-76.php).
 In 2016 soul is [Adele](http://www.newyorker.com/culture/cultural-comment/the-singularity-of-adeles-soul).
 Try fucking while Adele sings "Someone Like You" in the background.
-I dare you.

 In 1965 the biggest act in the world was the Beatles.
 In 1820 it was Beethoven.
 In 2016 it's Beyoncé, whose hits are written by luminaries such as [Tor Hermansen and Mikkel Eriksen](http://www.newyorker.com/magazine/2012/03/26/the-song-machine), collectively known as Stargate.
 My grandma, who smoked 60 cigarettes a day in front of the tv in her nightgown, watched Stargate.